“My classroom is for open ideas and open hearts. Everyone is welcome in my

 - Absences: Successful students have regular attendance.
 They make arrangements with a responsible classmate to get work when the other is absent.
 When absent, they turn in what they missed in a timely manner.
 They don’t wait to be asked for missing work.
 If a test is missed, they make arrangements to take it.

 - Due Dates: Successful students have their work completed neatly and on time.
 They realize that means having it with them when class starts.
 Seldom are they missing what they need.
 If they don’t have something for class, they turn it in the next day.
-If appropriate, they bring a note from home explaining why they don’t have the assignment that day.

 - Help: Successful students ask for help.
 They know that teachers come to school early and are available to them.
 They utilize any study guides or practice quizzes that are available.